Woman Desperately Chugging Coffee In The Audience At The Impeachment Hearing Catches The Eyes Of Viewers

 The tension of Tuesday’s impeachment hearing proceedings was slightly alleviated by a comical moment brought about by someone in the audience.
 As those gathered listened to the controversial July 25 phone call that President Donald Trump had with Ukrainian President Volodymyr Zelensky, it’s impossible not to notice a young woman from the audience.
-The unnamed woman — who has dark hair and wears glasses — could be seen desperately chugging her cup of coffee, according to Time magazine.
+The unnamed woman — who has dark hair and wears glasses — could be seen desperately chugging her cup of coffee, as reported by Time magazine.

 Halfway through chugging the coffee, the woman appears to pause as she realizes that she is on camera and her every action is appearing on national television.
 Nevertheless, she simply goes back to chugging the coffee, tipping her head back to enjoy every last drop.
 It didn’t take long for people to start discussing the odd moment on social media, the short clip quickly going viral.